Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 The Pop-Up modal is the first item to load from the script.js file once the main page has been loaded.
 The Pop-up modal is my take on utilising the form element in conjunction with Emailjs.
 It is fully functioning as can be seen from the incorporated screenshots below.
 I have changed the "Project Request" section to be an "Enter Coupon" section for redeeming percentage-off holiday stays.
-I have only used the "required" status for the name and email element, just incase the visitor does not have a coupon code but still wishes to subscribe to the VWCC club.
+I have only used the "required" status for the name and email element form entry just incase the visitor does not have a coupon code but still wishes to subscribe to the VWCC club.
 <br/><br/>

 ### Nav Bar <a name="nav_bar"></a>

 ![](assets/readme_images/README.004.png)

-On this occassion I have decided not to have the nav-bar fixed to the top, so once the page is scrolled it stays at its absolute location.
+On this occassion I have decided not to have the nav-bar fixed to the top.
+Once the page is scrolled it stays at its absolute location.
 I felt that the minimal appearance I was going for would appear crowded in this circumstance if the nav-bar followed.
 The nav-bar can be separated up into desktop and mobile views as seen below.
-The "HOME" and VWCC logo reload the page while the "About" selector scrolls the visitor to the info section which is roughly halfway down the page.
+The "HOME" and VWCC logo both reload the page while the "About" selector scrolls the visitor to the info section, which is roughly halfway down the page.
 <br/><br/>

 ### Hero Image <a name="hero_image"></a>

 ![](assets/readme_images/README.005.png)

 The Hero Image that loads upon first display of the page is of an iconic VW campervan, which is keeping in line with the clubs theme.
-This image is then updated to five other images using button clicks to initialte JavaScript targeting of ids in the html and changing the image source.
+This image is then updated through five other images using button clicks to initialte JavaScript targeting of ids in the html and changing the image source.
 This is completed with delay transition timers in conjunction with the addion and removal of CSS classes to provide opacity effects.
 <br/><br/>